arektechelevate/web_login/README.md

 # web_login
-simple web login and web registration page based on php and mysql
+web login and registration page based on php oop and mysql